rittmananalytics/marketing_intern_trial/README.md

 ## What are trial projects?

-Trial projects are short (usually between 5-6 hours), fully-paid projects designed to resemble the work you would do at Rittman Analytics.
+Trial projects are short (4-6 hours), fully-paid projects designed to resemble the work you would do at Rittman Analytics.
 The deliverables are for evaluative purposes only and are not used for our actual marketing efforts.
-We pay £14.50/hour (£87) for a six-hour trial) within 30 days to your PayPal email or UK bank account.
+We pay £14.50/hour (£87) for a six-hour trial within 30 days to your PayPal email or UK bank account.

 Please note that we typically have multiple candidates completing trial projects.
 Performance on the trial informs decisions about proceeding to the next stage of the process, though there is no guarantee of a permanent offer.